twilio/video-quickstart-ios/ScreenCapturerExample/README.md

 ### Setup

 This example does not connect to a Room, and thus does not require any access tokens or other configuration.
-Any device or simulator which supports iOS 9.0 or later may be used.
+Internet connectivity is required to load the contents of the `WKWebView`.
+Any device or simulator with iOS 9.0 or later may be used.